Geometric optics approximation for the Einstein vacuum equations: The high-frequency ansatz

+These are very reasonable assumptions, since they correspond to the polarization condition $\Pol\pth{F^{(1)}}=0$ already identified in \cite{ChoquetBruhat1969} and discussed in Section \ref{section gauge part strategy}, together with the stronger requirement $F^{(1)}_{L_0\Lb_0}=0$.
+The fact that $F^{(1)}$ satisfies these conditions will be proved in Section \ref{section propagation ordre 1}.

-\saut The expansion of the Ricci tensor is based on \eqref{Ricci generalised wave coordinates}, i.e its decomposition in generalised wave coordinates, and we first decompose the wave part $\tBox_g g_{\alpha\beta}$, then the gauge part $H^\rho $ and finally the quadratic non-linearity $P_{\alpha\beta}$.
-We recall the notion of admissible/forbidden frequencies (see Definition \ref{def admissible frequency}): at the $\lambda^k$ level, only the frequencies $\ell\theta$ for $\ell\in\llbracket 1,k+1\rrbracket$ are admissible, with $k=0,1$.
+\saut The expansion of the Ricci tensor is based on \eqref{Ricci generalised wave coordinates}, i.e its decomposition in generalised wave coordinates, and we first expand the wave part $\tBox_g g_{\alpha\beta}$, then the quadratic non-linearity $P_{\alpha\beta}$ and finally the gauge part $H^\rho $, in Propositions \ref{prop expansion wave part}, \ref{prop expansion quad part} and \ref{prop expansion gauge part} respectively.
+Finally, Proposition \ref{prop expansion ricci tensor} gives the expansion of the Ricci tensor of the oscillating metric $g$.
+The computations leading to these propositions are postponed to Appendix \ref{appendix calcul}.